 It is also possible for both formats to choose the type FLAT

-This flag will change the value of the DimensionAtObservation in AllDimensions In this way you will request webservice to return all attributes and dimension at the observation level
+This flag will change the value of the DimensionAtObservation in AllDimensions In this way you will request to the webservice to return all attributes and dimension at the observation level

-To request data to webservice simply click on the button
+To request data from the webservice you can click on the button

-Or
+Or on the button

-Remove all applied filters from the query
+to remove all the applied filters from the query

 If you need to request the metadata, you can switch to tab "Metadata"

-In this Tab you can choose a kind of Metadata and required this at webService clicking on the button “Get Metadata”
+In this Tab you can choose the type of Metadata and get it through the WebService clicking on the button Get Metadata

+Also in this case, it is possible to choose between

+full detail,

+AllStubs,

+ReferencedStubs,

-Also in this case it is possible to choose between full detail, AllStubs and ReferencedStubs (only for Rest v2.1, for v2.0 the combobox is lock on Full) and the level of the References that you want to request.
-In the drop down menu to the references you can also write if you want a reference of type "Specific" structure (or structures separated by commas) that you intend to take.
+and the level of the References that you want to request.

+In the drop down menu ,you can also write a reference to a "Specific" structure (or structures separated by commas). (only for Rest v2.1, for v2.0 the combobox is lock on Full)

 WebService Result

-Requesting data or metadata in both versions and in both comunication mode The system will change the display on the tab "Results"
+Requesting data or metadata in both versions and in both communication mode The system will change the display on the tab "Results"

-On this page you will see a text field with response.
+On this page you will see a text field with responses.

 If the response isn’t over 5000 Characters the text will be xml formatted colors